-LyteNyte Grid's client data source is designed for scenarios where all grid data can be loaded into the browser.
-This data source operates with the assumption that the complete dataset is available on the client side.
-While it's the simplest of the available data sources, it's also the most feature-rich.
+Use LyteNyte Grid's client data source when you can load the entire dataset into the browser.
+This source stores all rows in memory and assumes the complete dataset is available on the client.
+It is the simplest of all data sources, but also the most feature rich.

-source.
-This hook accepts the initial row data and returns an object that implements the
+data source.
+Pass it the initial row data.
+The hook returns an object

 "use client";